-- (c) No part-time teacher predominantly teaching year 7-13 classes shall, subject to clause 4.2.2, be timetabled to teach more than the maximum timetabled classroom teaching time limits specified in clause 4.2.3(a) above as appropriate. - (d) The maximum timetabled classroom teaching time of a part-time teacher appointed to a 0.72 or higher FTTE position shall be established in accordance with the table below:
+(c) No part-time teacher predominantly teaching year 7-13 classes shall, subject to clause 4.2.2, be timetabled to teach more than the maximum timetabled classroom teaching time limits specified in clause 4.2.3(a) above as appropriate.

+(d) The maximum timetabled classroom teaching time of a part-time teacher appointed to a 0.72 or higher FTTE position shall be established in accordance with the table below:

-FTTE FTTE Maximum timetabled classroom teaching ti
+FTTE Maximum timetabled classroom teaching time

 0.89 19.50

 0.83 - 0.88 19.25

 0.80 - 0.82 19.00

 0.77 - 0.79 18.50

 0.74 - 0.76 18.00

 0.72 - 0.73 17.75

 Less than 0.72 Actual hours

-- (e) Nothing in clause 4.2.3 (c)-(d) shall operate to reduce current agreements around the proportion of a full-time position to which a part-time teacher is appointed.
-Fixed-term arrangements with respect to all or part of a part-time teacher's hours of work shall continue according to their current basis, including any agreement to revision of these hours. - 4.2.4 Teachers not predominantly teaching year 1 67 13 classes
+(e) Nothing in clause 4.2.3 (c)-(d) shall operate to reduce current agreements around the proportion of a full-time position to which a part-time teacher is appointed.
+Fixed-term arrangements with respect to all or part of a part-time teacher's hours of work shall continue according to their current basis, including any agreement to revision of these hours.

-The following provisions apply to teachers who are not timetabled to teach 80% or more of their teaching time teaching year 7 to 131 to 6 classes.

-- Full time teachers shall, subject to clause 4.2.2 above, have an average of 24 hours maximum timetabled classroom teaching time per week.
-The average maximum timetabled classroom teaching time shall reduce on the following basis: - (i) From term 1 2024, the maximum average timetabled teaching time shall decrease to 23.5 hours per week. - (iii) From term 3 2024, the maximum average timetabled teaching time shall decrease to 23 hours per week. - (iii) From term 1 2025, the maximum average timetabled teaching time shall decrease to 22.5 hours per week. - (b) Teachers employed part time for 0.80 FTTE per week or more and who are not predominantly teaching year 17 to 643 classes shall have an average maximum timetabled classroom teaching time equivalent to 0.96 of the hours for which they are employed.
-From term 1 2024, the maximum average timetabled teaching time shall decrease to the equivalent of 0.94 of the hours for which they are employed.
+- 4.2.4 Teachers not predominantly teaching year 1 67-13 classes The following provisions apply to teachers who are not timetabled to teach 80% or more of their teaching time teaching year 7 to 131 to 6 classes. - (a) Full time teachers shall, subject to clause 4.2.2 above, have an average of 24 hours maximum timetabled classroom teaching time per week.
+The average maximum timetabled classroom teaching time shall reduce on the following basis: - (i) From term 1 2024, the maximum average timetabled teaching time shall decrease to 23.5 hours per week. - (ii) From term 3 2024, the maximum average timetabled teaching time shall decrease to 23 hours per week. - (iii) From term 1 2025, the maximum average timetabled teaching time shall decrease to 22.5 hours per week. - (b) Teachers employed part time for 0.80 FTTE per week or more and who are not predominantly teaching year 17 to 613 classes shall have an average maximum timetabled classroom teaching time equivalent to 0.96 of the hours for which they are employed. - i.
+From term 1 2024, the maximum average timetabled teaching time shall decrease to the equivalent of 0.94 of the hours for which they are employed. - ii.
+From term 3 2024, the maximum average timetabled teaching time shall decrease to the equivalent of 0.92 of the hours for which they are employed. - iii.
+From term 1 2025, the maximum average timetabled teaching time shall decrease to the equivalent of 0.90 of the hours for which they are employed.